Eastern worm snake: Ecology

 The eastern worm snake is a burrower, and is seldom seen.
 The annual activity period of the worm snake varies with latitude and elevation.
 Some have found them active in every month but February on the coastal plain of South Carolina.
 Farther north C. amoenus amoenus is active from March–April to October–November.
 Few are active above ground in the summer, but a second, lesser period of activity occurs in the fall.
+A study done from May to October in 1966 found that the worm snakes have no homing capabilities.
+This means they do not have a home range, and were not observed moving more than 5 feet at any given time.
 To escape overheating or desiccation, it has adopted a fossorial lifestyle and it usually spends most of the year underground or in rotting logs.
 They are normally found in forests with high leaf litter and canopy cover.
+They are found more often in upland mesic forests that are dominated by hardwood trees.
 The eastern wormsnake prefers well-drained, sandy soils for burrowing.
 It is typically found in moist habitats, usually in or near deciduous woodlands and occasionally in gardens.
+They can also be found in isolated wetlands in more xeric regions.
 They generally remain inactive during extreme temperatures.
 They burrow by working their small, pointed heads into cracks and crevices.
 Activity periods begin mainly in the late afternoon and early evenings and rarely last more than 12 hours.
 C. amoenus amoenus does not move much but has been seen traveling 45m in a 24‑hour period.
+They are typically found under cover items but are frequently found under the same cover consistently or within a few meters of it, giving them a relatively small home range.
 Males travel much farther than females and their diets consist primarily of earthworms, but may also include other soft-bodied invertebrates, such as insect larvae.
+They have been confirmed to consume things like beetles and spiders as well.

 Predators include other snakes, thrushes, American robins, barn owls, and opossums.
 Occasionally, road traffic kills C. amoenus amoenus, and flooding of the lowlands and other natural disasters have been known to affect the population.
 Some die as a result of human habitat destruction and insecticide poisoning.
 When handled, C. amoenus may release a foul-smelling musk from their cloaca, defecate, attempt to burrow between the fingers, and probe the hand with the tail spine.
 However, they are completely harmless to humans and do not attempt to bite.